rafalp/Misago/docs/SetupMaintenance.md

 Deployment is a process in which you get your site running and reachable by your users.

 Misago is de facto Django with extra features added.
-This means deployment of Misago should be largery same to deployment of other Django-based solutions.
-Django documentation [already covers](https://docs.djangoproject.com/en/1.6/howto/deployment/) supported deployment methods, and while on dedicated and VPS options deployment method depends largery on your choice and employed software stack, shared servers may differ greatly by the way how Django should be deployed.
-If thats the case, make sure you consult your ISP documentation and/or ask its rep for details about supported deployment method.
+This means deployment of Misago should be largery same to deployment of other Django-based software.
+Django documentation covers supported [deployment methods](https://docs.djangoproject.com/en/{{ book.django_version }}/howto/deployment/wsgi/) as well provides [checklist](https://docs.djangoproject.com/en/{{ book.django_version }}/howto/deployment/checklist/) of things that **need** to be done on deployment.

 If you need example, UWSGI project's documentation has tutorial on configuring NGINX with UWSGI to run [django applications](http://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html).

+##### Note about shared and Platform as a Service providers

+While on dedicated and VPS serves the deployment method depends largery on your preference, shared servers may differ greatly when it comes to the way how Django should be deployed as well as with services such as media and staticfiles storage or cache engines.
+If that's the case, make sure you consult your ISP documentation and/or ask its support for details about deployment methods available.

 ### Securing `MEDIA_ROOT`